fasferraz/SWu-IKEv2/README.md

 <p align="center"><img src="images/ePDG_Keys.png" width="100%"></p>

 Only the first two messages are unencrypted.
-After the Diffie-Helman exchange, everything is encrypted and integrity protected with keys derived from this exchange.
+After the Diffie-Hellman exchange, everything is encrypted and integrity protected with keys derived from this exchange.

 We need to send the NAI and APN information to the ePDG, so that it can request authentication and subscription information from the AAA/HSS for the correct IMSI.
 This uses the IDi and IDr IKEv2 payload types that are sent in the third message.